ucey21/comfy_controlnet_preprocessors/README.md

 # ControlNet Preprocessors for [ComfyUI](https://github.com/comfyanonymous/ComfyUI)
-### NOTE: IF YOU USE COMFYUI STANDALONE BUILD, YOU HAVE TO USE PYTHON FROM THAT ONE (`python_embeded`) TO EXECUTE `install.py`, NOT PYTHON FROM THE SYSTEM.
+### NOTE: IF YOU USE COMFYUI STANDALONE BUILD, YOU HAVE TO USE LOCAL PYTHON FROM THAT ONE (`python_embeded`) TO EXECUTE `install.py`, NOT PYTHON FROM THE SYSTEM.
 CHECK INSTALL SECTION FOR MORE DETAILS.
 Moved from https://github.com/comfyanonymous/ComfyUI/pull/13 <br>
 Original repo: https://github.com/lllyasviel/ControlNet <br>
 List of my comfyUI node repos: https://github.com/Fannovel16/FN16-ComfyUI-nodes <br>